Doctor of Philosophy (Ph.D.) Program Requirements

 3. A total of two credit hours of politics for domestic students, or a total of four credit hours of Chinese Language and Chinese Culture for international students.

-4. The JI Grade Point Average for these courses must be at least 3.0.
+4. The Grade Point Average corresponding to the Training Plan must be at least 3.0.

-The eighteen approved credit hours of engineering, math, and science are subjected to the following restrictions.
+The fifteen approved credit hours of engineering, math, and science are subjected to the following restrictions.

 1. At least nine credit hours within the student’s major must be selected at the 5xx level or higher.